Hepaul7/SegPosCN/README.md

 This is the code accompanying my research project paper on Joint Chinese Word Segmentation and Part-of-Speech Tagging with the Transformer.
 First, check out requirements.txt

-This will allow you to write any sentence and see how the model works.

 To train, you need to obtain the data yourself first from the Penn Chinese Treebank (CTB7, CTB9).
 Specific Instructions on data processing can be found under Data_Processing.
 Once you obtain the data and followed the instructions under Data_Processing, you can run the following.
 This will clean all the data in a form we want for training, you will be prompted to select a version to train.